 Make sure you are financially secure before giving up the security of your regular income.
 In addition to your emergency fund, you should have a rainy day fund set up for unexpected expenses that pop up too.

-Check your Business’s Status
+2. Check Your Business’s Status

 Don’t quit your job until your business is well-established.
 While it’s a lot of work to keep a full-time job and start a business, you need the security of the regular income.
 While you get your business up and running, you’ll have up and downtimes, but knowing you have your regular income coming in helps.
 This is when you should be funding your savings to prepare for quitting your job.

-Find Health Insurance
+3. Find Health Insurance

 When you don’t work for a large employer, you won’t have health insurance.
 It will be on your shoulders to find it.
 If it’s just you that you must insure, you can look at the Healthcare Marketplace.
 Depending on your income, you may qualify for tax credits to help cover the cost.

 If you are in between the marketplace and your employer’s insurance, you can take on a short-term insurance policy, but work on a longer-term solution in the meantime.
+Options include COBRA (though it can be expensive), joining a spouse’s plan, or purchasing insurance through the Health Insurance Marketplace.
+If you’re becoming self-employed, check if you qualify for a lower-cost plan based on your income.

-Save for Retirement
+4. Save For Retirement

 Even though you’re focusing on your new business, never stop saving for retirement.
 Since you don’t have an employer sponsoring an account any longer, open an IRA or a Solo 401K.
 Make regular contributions, no matter how small.
 Every dollar you contribute today will be worth more tomorrow so don’t assume any amount is too small.

-Make Sure you’re Emotionally Ready
+5. Make Sure You’re Emotionally Ready

 Quitting your full-time job can be the best day of your life.
 It’s a sign you’ve hit financial freedom and can do what you want.
 Since no business is guaranteed to flourish, make sure you have enough money set aside to get you through up to a year’s worth of expenses.